trpc/trpc/www/docs/reactjs/ssg-helpers.md

 slug: /ssg-helpers
 ---

-`createSSGHelpers` providers you a set of helper functions that you can use to prefetch queries on the server.
+`createSSGHelpers` provides you a set of helper functions that you can use to prefetch queries on the server.

 ```ts
 import { createSSGHelpers } from '@trpc/react/ssg';